Miss Potter

 Miss Potter received a limited release in the United States on 29 December 2006 so that the film could compete for the 2007 Academy Awards.
 The film was intended to be released generally on 12 January 2007, but Variety reported that The Weinstein Company had decided to push a wider release date until after the Academy Awards on 25 February 2007.
 The date seemed to fluctuate a number of times, but the Weinstein Company website ultimately listed its release date as 9 March.
-The film received generally positive reviews, and Zellweger was nominated for the Golden Globe Award for Best Actress in a Motion Picture - Comedy or Musical.
-This was her sixth nomination.
+The film received positive reviews from critics, with praise directed towards Zellweger's performance, and grossed over $35.8 million worldwide.
+Zellweger was nominated for the Saturn Award for Best Actress and the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.

 Plot

-The story begins with Beatrix Potter nervously packing her portfolio and narrating that she is a London spinster, and that her ambition to become a children's author meets with wide disapproval.
-She and her chaperone, Miss Wiggin, visit the publishing house of Harold and Fruing Warne, who decide to publish her The Tale of Peter Rabbit.
-Beatrix is thrilled and returns home, taking a drive through the parks to celebrate.
-However, it is revealed the Warne brothers think her book is ridiculous and will no doubt be a failure.
-The only reason they agreed to publish it is because they promised their younger brother, Norman, a project.
+In 1902, Beatrix Potter and her chaperone, Miss Wiggin, visit the publishing house of Harold and Fruing Warne, who decide to publish her book The Tale of Peter Rabbit.
+While Beatrix is thrilled, behind closed doors the Warnes think the book is ridiculous and only agree to publish it because they promised their younger brother, Norman, a project.

-When Norman visits Beatrix, they make decisions about her book regarding size, colour and price.
-Norman admits he has never done anything like this before but has given her book a great deal of thought.
-Beatrix realises what Norman's brothers have done, but she and Norman become determined to prove them wrong.
-Norman takes Beatrix to the printer, and she has her drawings reproduced and copies of her book sold.
-Beatrix and Norman visit the Warne family, where Beatrix meets wheelchair user Mrs. Warne, and Norman's sister, Millie.
-Millie has decided that she and Beatrix are going to be friends and is overjoyed that Beatrix is a spinster, as is Millie, who believes men to be nothing but bores.
-The family befriends Beatrix, yet Helen Potter, Beatrix's social-climbing mother, is unhappy about her daughter spending time in the company of tradesmen.